 Hey guys!
-Today I thought I’d share an insight into Bali life, the everyday things that we do to keep our apartment running in Bali (to see how we got our long term rental click here, or check out our post on what we spend in 1 month in Bali).
+Today I thought I’d share an insight into Bali life, the everyday things that we do to keep our little budget apartment running in Bali (this post reveals what we spend in 1 month in Bali).

 So, without further ado, here are the 10 weird household chores that we have to do now that we’re living Bali life:

 - Every evening, catch and release all the baby geckos from the house (if we don’t they dry and shrivel up and we find them dead behind a bed or desk, like a chocolate on a hotel pillow but Reptilian Horror edition).